+First of all, branding for the finance industry required many things.
 Trust is an important element of branding for most industries.
 However, nowhere does the issue of trust loom larger than it does for companies in the financial industry.
 Any business that expects clients to trust them with their money must take care to present a brand that is synonymous with trust and reliability.
 To do otherwise would be foolhardy at best.

 The process of building a trustworthy brand begins with a company’s logo and carries through all of its marketing efforts.
 Consistency is one of the hallmarks of trust, and it’s essential for finance companies to instill confidence in their customers every step of the way.